Practice Wheel Diagram

-Digitally-Enabled, Evidence-Based Teaching Practices
+Digitally Enabled, Evidence-Based Teaching Practices

 Digitally-enabled, evidence-based teaching practices refer to instructional approaches that integrate technology tools and platforms to enhance and support teaching methods grounded in empirical research and data-driven insights.
 These practices leverage technology to collect, analyze, and apply evidence to inform and improve the effectiveness of teaching strategies, ultimately leading to more successful learning outcomes for students.